<< Yesterday

 2015 In the team's five-run 10th inning, The Biloxi Shuckers bat around, ending their season-long, 54-game road trip with a 6-2 victory over the Barons at Birmingham's Regions Field.
 The Brewers' Double-A affiliate, who moved from Huntsville to the Mississippi city in the offseason, had to play the first two months on the road because MGM Park, their new home, wasn't completed at the start of the season.

-2021 With the players' unprecedented unanimous support, the Giants become the first team to embrace the LGBTQ+ community fully, showing their support by wearing Pride-themed uniforms and caps in their 4-3 victory over the Nationals at Oracle Park.
+2021 With the players' unprecedented unanimous support, the Giants become the first team to fully embrace the LGBTQ+ community by wearing Pride-themed uniforms and caps in their 4-3 victory over the Nationals at Oracle Park.
 The rainbow-hued logo worn on San Francisco's caps and jersey sleeves includes 11 colors representing BIPOC and trans members of the LGBTQ+ community.

 53 Fact(s) Found